jsanchezv/z80cpp/README.md

 * Emulates the undocumented bits 3 & 5 from flags register
 * Emulates the MEMPTR register (known as WZ in official Zilog documentation)
 * Strict execution order for every instruction
-* Precise timing for instructions, totally decoupled from the core
+* Precise timing for all instructions, totally decoupled from the core

 *jspeccy at gmail dot com*